Buddhism and Evolution – Aggañña Sutta (DN 27)

 • One time, Ven.
 Moggallāna, who was only second to the Buddha in psychic (abhiññā) powers, wanted to explore the universe and see for himself how far he could go.
 He got lost!
 Buddha had to come to his rescue.

-• Then there is the account about a yogi, Rohitassa, who developed abhiññā powers.
+• Then there is the account of a yogi, Rohitassa, who developed abhiññā powers.
 He wanted to see the end of the world and took off looking for it, got lost, and died.
 He was reborn as a deva, came to see the Buddha, and told the Buddha about his quest.
 See, “Rohitassa Sutta: To Rohitassa.“

-19. Cosmology is one of the things that the Buddha declared “unthinkable (acinteyya)” for an average human; see, “Acinteyya Sutta (AN 4.77)“:
+19. Cosmology is one of the things that the Buddha declared “unthinkable (acinteyya)” for an average human; see “Acinteyya Sutta (AN 4.77)“:

 “There are these four things that one should not conjecture about and would bring anxiety and madness to anyone who speculates.
 Which four? (i) capabilities of a Buddha, (ii) subject of jhānā, (iii) detailed knowledge of kamma/kamma vipāka, and (iv) origins of the world.